 But by simply downloading a copy to a Kindle or one of Amazon’s Kindle reading apps, they help give my sales rank a small boost, which in turn helps ebook sales.

-So yes, it can be a good deal and it is why free Kindle ebooks can sell ebooks.
+So yes, it can be a good deal, and it is why free Kindle ebooks can sell ebooks.

-But there are some difficulties that Amazon now have in place that make it difficult or readers to find a list of free ebooks.
+But there are some difficulties that Amazon now has in place that make it difficult or readers to find a list of free ebooks.
 It is not easy to find free Kindle books on Amazon, even with advanced search.

-While Kindle Unlimited, Kindle book deals, Kindle singles and prime reading bestsellers are all easy to find in the menu, free Kindle ebooks are not.
+While Kindle Unlimited, Kindle book deals, Kindle singles, and prime reading bestsellers are all easy to find in the menu, free Kindle ebooks are not.